remirobert/Splime/README.md

 #Video informations 📊

 Splime gathers some informations relative to the video.
 Splime can also be used for that usage.
 You can collect, the **total number** of frames in the video, the **total duration** (in second), the **time per frame**, and so on.
 When you init a new Splime object with a valid video's URL, or set a new URL, Splime with fill a struct with all that informations.
+All this informations, are read-only for safety ⚠️, because they are used in the split method.

 ```Swift
 videoSpliter = Splime(url: stringPath)